The Death of Adolf Hitler: Initial Soviet surveys

 In 1947, the Soviets destroyed the emergency exit and guard towers of the Führerbunker.

 On 2 May 1945, the official Soviet newspaper Pravda declared the report of Hitler's death to have been a Nazi trick.
 On 4 May, Soviet newspapers implied that his body was likely destroyed by fires in the Reich Chancellery bunker complex and a Soviet intelligence report of 8 May stated that Hitler's "bullet-riddled and battered" body had been found, with the identification supported by all but two questioned Nazi servants.
 On 10 May, Soviet dispatches to Moscow announced that they had found the bodies of Martin Bormann and Goebbels, as well as four bodies in the Führerbunker bearing "some resemblance to Hitler".
 By 11 May, two colleagues of Hitler's dentist, Hugo Blaschke, confirmed the dental remains of Hitler and Braun; (Note: Dental assistant Käthe Heusermann helped locate Hitler's X-rays and directed the Soviets to dental technician Fritz Echtmann, who had made Hitler's bridges.
 The Soviets implied the extracted dental remains were still attached to flesh and bone, while the dental witnesses denied that the bridges were attached to any complete bone.)
 (Note: Reportedly, "remnants of charred muscles" were preserved.
 In his 2018 analysis, French forensic pathologist Philippe Charlier pointed out muscle remnants near the burnt areas of the jawbone fragment (e.g. the depressor anguli oris and orbicularis oris).) both dental witnesses would remain in Soviet custody for about a decade.
+By 14 May, captured Nazi propaganda broadcaster Hans Fritzsche stated that Hitler had killed himself, but that his body had "been hidden in a place impossible to find".
 On 17 May, SS-Sturmbannführer Otto Günsche purportedly told the Soviets—contrary to his later testimony—that he only saw the couple's bodies after they had been wrapped in blankets.
-A Soviet report of 23 May cited chemical analysis and Nazi servants in determining that the body purportedly belonging to Hitler had died from poison injected by Stumpfegger on 1 May, with Günsche hiding the corpse in a secret chamber.
+A Soviet report of 23 May cited chemical analysis and Nazi servants in determining that the body purportedly belonging to Hitler had died from poison injected by Stumpfegger on 1 May, with Günsche having hidden the corpse in a secret location.